 If you feel that you or someone you know suffers from Shift Work Disorder, you probably want to know how to treat it.
 Below you will find some interventions that have been successful for others in the treatment of SWD.

 “Prescribed sleep/wake scheduling”

 Experts agree that there is no such thing as an “ideal” night work schedule, but some schedules may be better than others.
-For example, rotating shifts every two weeks in a forward (delaying) direction was found to be easier than rotation in a backward (advancing) direction.
+For example, you can rotate shifts every two weeks in a forward (delaying) direction was found to be easier than rotation in a backward (advancing) direction.
 Some experts have advocated short runs (1 to 2 days) of night work with time for recovery; however, in the traditional heavy industries, longer (5 to 7 day) runs remain the rule.

 Bright light treatment

 The light-dark cycle is the most important environmental time cue for entraining circadian rhythms of most species, including humans, and bright artificial light exposure has been developed as a method to improve circadian adaptation in night workers.
 The timing of bright light exposure is critical for its phase shifting effects.
 To maximize a delay of the body clock, bright light exposure should occur in the evening or first part of the night, and bright light should be avoided in the morning

 Melatonin is a hormone secreted by the pineal gland for about 12 hours at night.
 Taking melatonin resets the body clock in the opposite direction from light exposure; that is, taking melatonin in the afternoon or evening may cause the clock to reset to an earlier time, while taking melatonin in the morning may cause the clock to reset to a later time.
 Melatonin has been shown to accelerate the adaptation of the circadian system to a night work schedule